Nebraska Student Grants for College

 Nebraska Elks Association Vocational Grant

-This grant is available to any high school senior in Nebraska that plans to attend a community college, trade school, or technical school.
-The grant will pay for any vocational or technical program that is two years or less.
+This quite specific grant is available to any high school senior in Nebraska that plans to attend a community college, trade school, or technical school.
+The grant will pay for any vocational or technical program that is less than two years or exactly two years.
 With this grant, you can earn a certificate, diploma or Associates Degree.

 Childhood Cancer Survivor Grant